Jury selection begins in trial over Ahmaud Arbery’s death

 Jason Sheffield, one of Travis McMichael’s attorneys, asked the group whether they had any negative feelings about the three defendants.
 More than half raised their hands.

-The judge dismissed three of the group, including a law enforcement officer, for cause without questioning them individually.
+After being questioned as a group, the potential jurors were questioned individually.
+Their answers reflected the intense attention the case has attracted, their existing ideas about the case and their apprehensions about being involved in such a high-profile case.

-The first to be questioned was an Air Force veteran and gun owner who said he has a negative impression of Greg McMichael, but not the other defendants.
+An Air Force veteran and gun owner who was the first to be questioned said he had a negative impression of Greg McMichael but not the other defendants.

 “I got the impression he was stalking,” the man said, saying he based that on news coverage and from seeing the video of the shooting “fewer than five times.”

-The second panelist questioned said he had seen so much about the slaying in the news and on social media that “I’m sick of it.”
+Another panelist said he had seen so much about the slaying in the news and on social media that “I’m sick of it.”

 He said he shared the video of Arbery’s shooting on social media and discussed the case with his brothers — one of whom was also among the 1,000 people mailed a jury summons in the case.